 The December 2011 approval of our Synergy System included the requirement to implement a 350-patient post-approval study ("PAS").
-The trial is designed to evaluate the long-term treatment effect of our Synergy Ablation System in persistent and long-standing persistent AF patients undergoing open-heart procedures.
+The trial is designed to evaluate the long-term treatment effect of our Synergy

+System in persistent and long-standing persistent AF patients undergoing open-heart procedures.
 We submitted protocol for the PAS to the FDA in February 2012, and it was approved in September 2012.
-More than 100 patients have been enrolled in the trial.
+As of February 28, 2014, 259 patients have been enrolled in the trial.
 The FDA approval also included the requirement to implement a physician training and education program for existing and new users.
-Approximately 800 physicians have been trained through the education program.

 We are also conducting a Staged DEEP clinical trial.
 We submitted a Staged DEEP AF trial protocol to the FDA in February 2012.
 The trial evaluates the effectiveness of a staged approach, where a minimally invasive ablation procedure is performed initially and the catheter and mapping optimization procedure is performed on a different day during the same hospitalization.
-Final approval was received in June 2012.
-Enrollment in the Staged DEEP trial was initiated during the third quarter of 2012, and there are currently fourteen patients enrolled.
-We expect to enroll up to 30 patients at six medical centers during the course of the trial.
+Final FDA approval was received in June 2012.
+Enrollment in the Staged DEEP trial was initiated during the third quarter of 2012 and is complete with 30 patients enrolled at six medical centers.